noahitall/PimGarden/README.md

 - Consistent UI across all screens
 - Full display of entity names on cards for better readability
 - Clean, minimalist card design with larger photos and names
+- Pull-down search functionality to find entities by name, phone, or email

 ## Development Guidelines